 Interestingly, this client was urged by his fiance to come and see me about his “manky” feet.
 They were getting married and going on an exotic romantic honeymoon to the Maldives.
 Wife-to-be wanted these feet sorting so that they were beach and holiday fit.
 I took one look at them and knew immediately it was something we could fix together!
 This needed 4 weeks of daily use of Terbinafine (LamisilTM) cream all over the foot up to the ankle and between the toes.
-We supply the cream to our clients, give an advice sheet on how to use it effectively and they can start treatment straight away.
+When you come to see me, I will supply you with the cream you need and this video shows you how to use it effectively so you can start treatment straight away.
 Its always great when I work with someone well motivated, because he did exactly what I suggested and this is the result after only 4 weeks.
 Skin completely clear and in much better condition “beach fit and honeymoon ready” happy wife & husband!
 Happy podiatrist:)

 Is that it?

 Sorry, but not quite.
 Fungus, like dandelions or weeds in your lawn always comes back.
-And much like your gardening chores, you have to keep the skin maintained and prevent re-occurrence by applying Terbinafine cream (which kills the fungus) once a week after the skin clears up.
+And much like your gardening chores, you have to keep the skin maintained and prevent re-occurrence by applying Terbinafine cream (which kills the fungus) daily for one week in four after the skin clears up.
+Like I explain here.

 Or, you can use Lamisil “once”1 every month as a maintenance routine which will prevent it coming back.
 Remember: